GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 {% include figure.html img="BagOfWords.PNG" alt="Bag of words" caption="Natural Language Processing - tokenization" width="100%" %}

 ## Machine learning
-Machine learning is a branch of AI and process of teaching a computer system to recognise patterns in text without explicit human programming.
+Machine learning is a branch of AI and a process of teaching a computer system to recognise patterns in text without explicit human programming.
 Machine learning can be either unsupervised (with minimal human intervention) or supervised (with more human intervention).
-Explore machine learning from [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/).
+Explore machine learning at [Zdnet.com](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/).
 Analysis using Machine learning includes topic modelling, and Naive Bayes Classification, which are detailed below.

-## Common computational analysis tasks
+# Common computational analysis tasks

 Explore some common analysis that can be undertaken by computational methods.